Better Supplier Relationships Start With Supplier Information Management (SIM)

 The key phrase here is ‘proactively manage’ rather than ‘retrospectively fix’, the latter of which occurs in most cases because the mechanisms for capturing and maintaining accurate data are not embedded into business processes.
 This is an important advantage of an operational MDM approach to supplier data, as opposed to the analytical multidomain MDM alternative.
 All too often, siloed data management functions are set up centrally, which is a mistake because it detaches the people who create the data from the people who will use it.

 One business requirement that derives from governance is that a process for capturing excellent data must be established upfront.
 This translates into a technical need for a single-entry point for data.
 Much of the time, where this does not exist, suppliers are onboarded to a number of disparate systems, as many diagrams of Procurement technology stacks within enterprises reveal.
 They are not onboarded ‘to the enterprise.’
 Hence, data enters the organization via systems that are structured differently and work in very different ways.
-An MDM supplier information management platform with supplier onboarding, on the other hand, is able to consolidate, integrate and govern the data across different systems.
+An MDM supplier information management platform with supplier onboarding software, on the other hand, is able to consolidate, integrate and govern the data across different systems.

 However, while some governance considerations may relate to technical requirements, as stated, this is not a technology issue.
 The solution deployed must be flexible enough to support any governance framework established, but technology in and of itself does not fix governance.
 Do not fall into the trap of assuming that governance is fixed by selecting one specific technology solution (or more likely, combination of solutions) over another, but do focus on the requirements that, first, ensure that accurate information is collected at the point of creation and, second, that it is accurate at point of use.